cod3licious/python_tutorial/README.md

 <img src="doc/screenshot2.png" alt="screenshot_notebook2" width="720"/>

 The tutorial is interactive, i.e., you are supposed to execute the code yourself and experiment with the given examples to better understand what is going on.
-To execute a so-called "cell" with code in it, make sure the cell is selected (has a colored border around it), and click run (or press "shift"+"enter" on your keyboard).
+To execute a so-called "cell" with code in it, make sure the cell is selected (has a colored border around it), and click the "run" button (or press "shift"+"enter" on your keyboard).
 After the cell was successfully executed, the `In [ ]:` next to it will change to something like `In [5]:`.

 <img src="doc/screenshot3.png" alt="screenshot_notebook3" width="720"/>